You can study your chosen subjects in different ways, depending on whether you prefer a more academic or a more hands-on approach.

 You can also find expert guidance at our Open Events and at your interview, where we will talk through all options with you to help you find the courses best suited to your future plans.

-The Level 3 Diploma is a great option for you if you have done well at GCSE level but now wish to move on to a vocational course related to your career plans.
+The Level 3 Diploma is a solid progression option if you have done well at GCSE level but now wish to engage with a Vocational course that supports your career plans.
+These programmes will help you develop the knowledge and skills you need for employment or Higher Education in your chosen field.
+Many also provide meaningful work placement opportunities.

-Level 2 Diplomas are vocational courses that allow you to focus on the career area of your choice and develop the knowledge and skills that employers will be looking for.
+Level 2 Diplomas are Vocational courses that allow you to focus on the career area of your choice and develop the knowledge and skills sought by employers.
+Thanks to our wide range of options, you have the opportunity to choose a programme that fits well with your strengths and ambitions.

-The courses aim to further basic knowledge within your chosen area and improve your competence in carrying out tasks relating to job roles within given industry.
+Level 1 Diplomas aim to further your basic knowledge within your chosen area and improve your competence in carrying out tasks related to specific job roles.

-You may want to take a GCSE subject alongside an A level or a Vocational course to complement your studies, or improve existing grades.
+You may want to take a GCSE subject alongside A Level or Vocational courses to complement your studies, or improve your existing grades for employment or university entry.

 Apprenticeships allow you to train on the job and be paid as an employee whilst also studying for a nationally recognised vocational qualification – so you earn while you learn.